Information Regarding The GED

 Sources of Information for GED

-Being the only nationally recognized high school equivalent credential in the US, the GED is taken by tens of thousands of non graduating adults every year.
-With research reporting that only 60% of graduating high school students are able to clear GED at their first attempt, the GED is an exam that requires a good amount of planning and preparation.
-GED testing policies also differ depending on the jurisdiction where you take the test.
-So, if you are planning for GED, it is crucial that you have all the required GED information with you.
-From GEDTS and ACE to state/district/county departments, there are many places where you could find relevant GED information.
+Being the only nationally recognized high school equivalent credential in the US, the test is taken by tens of thousands of non graduating adults every year.
+With research reporting that only 60% of graduating high school students are able to clear it at their first attempt, it is an exam that requires a good amount of planning and preparation.
+The testing policies also differ depending on the jurisdiction where you take the test.
+So, if you are planning for the test, it is crucial that you have all the required information with you.
+From GEDTS and ACE to state/district/county departments, there are many places where you could find relevant information.
 Here is a synopsis, listing some of the key sources.

-Developed by the GED Testing Service (GEDTS), a program of the American Council on Education (ACE), the General Education Development Tests (GED) are a standardized set of tests offering a high school equivalent credential.
-Here is a summary of the basic GED information for you:
+Developed by the testing service it is a standardized set of tests offering a high school equivalent credential.
+Here is a summary of the basic information for you:

-- While the test is designed and developed by GEDTS, it is administered and the credentials are awarded by individual jurisdictions/states across the US.
+- It is administered and the credentials are awarded by individual jurisdictions/states across the US.
 At international locations, the test is administered by Prometric.

-- GED is not conducted online.
-You need to take the test in person, at designated GED Testing Centers.
+- It is not conducted online.
+You need to take the test in person, at designated testing centers.

-- GED testing policies differ from jurisdiction to jurisdiction.
-The minimum age criteria, the marks for passing, and the credentials awarded vary depending up on jurisdictional policies.
-For instance, the minimum age bar for taking GED is 17 years in California, while the same is 16 years in North Dakota.
+- The testing policies differ from jurisdiction to jurisdiction.
+The minimum age criteria, the marks for passing and the credentials awarded vary depending up on jurisdictional policies.
+For instance, the minimum age bar for taking the test is 17 years in California, while the same is 16 years in North Dakota.

-- GED is a battery of five tests and takes seven hours and five minutes to complete all.
+- It is a battery of five tests and takes seven hours and five minutes to complete all.
 You may not be taking all tests in one single administration, though.

 - GED has strict passing standards-a minimum of 410 in each of the five tests and 2250 in total.

-- The GED credentials, diplomas, certificates, or endorsements are accepted as equivalent to high school diploma across the US.
-ACE reports that 95% percent of US colleges and institutes and 96% of US employers accept GED credentials for admission into programs and for offering employment.
+- The credentials, diplomas, certificates or endorsements are accepted as equivalent to high school diploma across the US.
+ACE reports that 95% percent of US colleges and institutes and 96% of US employers accept these credentials for admission into programs and for offering employment.

-Official GED website is the best online resource for generic GED information (http://www.acenet.edu//AM/Template.cfm?Section=GED_TS).
-For jurisdictional policies and state specific GED information, you may check the 'Testing Policies' section of the GED website (http://www2.acenet.edu/gedtest/policy/index.cfm).
-You may also contact the relevant state departments and their specific GED programs for state specific GED information.
-For example, for information on Oregon specific GED policies and requirements, you may contact the Oregon Department of Community Colleges and Workforce Development GED program (http://www.oregon.gov/CCWD/GED/).
+Official website is the best online resource for generic information (http://www.acenet.edu//AM/Template.cfm?Section=GED_TS).
+For jurisdictional policies and state specific information, you may check the 'Testing Policies' section of the website (http://www2.acenet.edu/gedtest/policy/index.cfm).
+You may also contact the relevant state departments and their programs for state specific information.
+For example, for information on Oregon specific policies and requirements, you may contact the Oregon Department of Community Colleges and Workforce Development program (http://www.oregon.gov/CCWD/GED/).

 GED-Sections and Question Types

-The GED battery includes five tests on five subject areas/skills, and a variety of question types:
+The battery includes five tests on five subject areas/skills and a variety of question types:

-- Social Studies: History, Economics, Geography, and Civics and Government are the content areas included in the Social Studies test.
+- Social Studies: History, Economics, Geography, and Civics and Government are the content areas included in this test.
 There are 50 multiple-choice questions to be answered based on given passages and visual information.

-- Mathematics: Divided into two parts, the Mathematics test measures your understanding of mathematical concepts, and your ability to apply them.
-Each part has 25 questions of different types-including multiple-choice, coordinate plane grid, and standard grid formats.
+- Mathematics: Divided into two parts, the test measures your understanding of mathematical concepts and your ability to apply them.
+Each part has 25 questions of different types-including multiple-choice, coordinate plane grid and standard grid formats.

 - Language Arts, Reading: The Reading test measures your skills at reading comprehension and information interpretation.
 There are 40 multiple-choice questions to be answered, based on information from the given passages, including non-fiction and literary texts.